project-open-data/project-open-data.github.io/index.md

 						    	<span class="usability-icon"></span>
 							</div>
 							<div class="media-body">
 							    <p>User research, testing, and design iteration will undergird all parts of the DATA Act implementation.
-Learn about our user-centered process here</p>
+Learn about our user-centered process <a href="">here</a></p>
 						  	</div>
 						</div>
 					</div>